florating/skincare-routine-helper/README.md

 - be mindful of the objectives of each project when brainstorming to better select helpful datasets with the goals in mind
 - write effective and concise commit messages
 - be mindful of ergonomics!
+- use regular expressions to clean datasets and sanitize user input

 ### System Design
 ![System Design Diagram](static/img/System_Design-img.png)
 The Python server uses a Flask framework as the view engine to render HTML templates using Jinja.
-SQLAlchemy and Flask-SQLAlchemy allowed for the creation of ORM classes to provide an object-oriented approach to managing relationships within the PostgreSQL database.
+SQLAlchemy and Flask-SQLAlchemy allowed for the creation of ORM classes to provide an object-oriented approach to managing relationships within the relational PostgreSQL database.
 I added a custom `TimestampMixin` to these classes to allow me to handle the `created_on`, `updated_on`, and `retired_on` fields for each table and to convert aware UTC datetimes to Pacific Time for display purposes.
 I also added `@property` decorators to serialize data from within a single instance of an ORM class and to also leverage data by navigating the relationships within the database (particularly useful for listing ingredient names for each product in order of abundance).

 #### Reasons
 1. Flask is lightweight, so it's great for building application prototypes.